belvieir4/belvieir4/README.md

 :books: I’m currently deepening my knowledge in HTML, CSS, JavaScript/TypeScript and React

-:computer: I’m looking for an job oportunity to focus and grow my career in Development
+:computer: I’m open for new job oportunities and accepting new freelance work or contracts.

 :wave: You can reach me on [my LinkedIn](https://www.linkedin.com/in/isabelcvieira/) and you can see a live preview of [my projects here](https://isabelvieira.me) (and some of my past Design projects too)